zarf-dev/proposals/0053-bundle-format/README.md

 ## Implementation History

-- 2025-11-15: Branch `4296_sign_bundle_format` created with initial bundle support
-- 2025-11-15: Embedded trusted root implementation completed
-- 2025-11-15: Tutorial documentation added for signing and verification
-- 2025-11-18: ZEP-0001 drafted
+- 2025-12-01: ZEP-0053 Ready for Review

 ## Drawbacks

 ### Increased Complexity

 The introduction of profiles adds a new concept for users to understand.
-Users must now choose between airgap, online, and hybrid profiles rather than having a single signing/verification workflow.
+Users must now choose between offline and online profiles rather than having a single signing/verification workflow.

 **Counter-argument**: The complexity is unavoidable given Zarf's diverse deployment scenarios.
 Explicit profiles are clearer than implicit behavior based on flag combinations.